- Quick navigation

 ABOUT THE ASSOCIATION

-Operation of the Clarens public slaughterhouse and a collection center for animal by-products (CCSPA) on behalf of SIGE member communes.
+The operation of the Clarens public slaughterhouse as well as a collection center for animal by-products (CCSPA) on behalf of SIGE member communes.

 OPTIONAL PURPOSE